javiearth/git-course/git-course.md

 ```
 PRACTICE:
 1. Create a profile in a platform like GitHub or GitLab.
-2. Follow the steps in this section so far and add a SSH key to you GitHub/GitLab account.
+2. Follow the steps in this section so far and add a SSH key to your GitHub/GitLab account.
 ```

 #### 1.15.2 Conecting to the repository for the first time.

-Create a new repository in your account, for example, I created git-course in GitHub for this course.
-The full URL is https://guthub.com/javiearth/git-course. **IMPORTANT** Do not add any file (e.g., README.md) because it creates conflicts that you have to solve later.
+Create a new repository in your account, for example, awesome-recipes.
+The full URL is something like https://github.com/username/awesome-recipes. **IMPORTANT** Do not add any file (e.g., README.md) because it creates conflicts that you have to solve later.

 Once your repository is created, configure it: